Lamar S. Smith

 December 8, 2016

 Smith was a speaker at the “At the Crossroads III Energy and Climate Summit,” an event co-hosted by the Heritage Foundation and the Texas Public Policy Foundation (TPPF).
 The event was billed as “the premier energy-and-climate policy event in America,” and attracted a range of prominent climate change deniers as well as a range of names connected to Donald Trump and his transition team.
-Choice quotes and video below.
+The full video is now listed as “private”

 “Make no mistake, while President Obama may soon leave the Oval Office, the environmental extremists who fight against American energy are here to stay.
 They are determined to stop Americans from using reliable and affordable power.
 They would rather see America keep our natural resources, as they say, in the ground.”
 [11:20]